katmore/flat-js/README.md

 # flat-js
-javascript library companion to [the flat framework](https://github.com/katmore/flat).
+Javascript companion to [the flat framework](https://github.com/katmore/flat).
 Offers convenient single-line wrappers for a variety of functionality.

 ##Installation
 Install using one of either the Bower or CDN methods as detailed below.